nightowl886/Healthcare-Data/ReadMe.md

 ---
 The creator of the original tutorial has sadly passed away.
-This project is shared in appreciation of his work.
+This project is shared in appreciation of his work and his contribution to the data community.
 May he rest in peace.